 Cancer Physiotherapy

-A cancer diagnosis and its treatments can impact the body both during treatment and
+A cancer diagnosis and its treatments can have a significant impact on the body — both during treatment and long after treatment has ended.
+Physiotherapy can play an important role in supporting individuals at every stage of the cancer journey.

 Supportive Physiotherapy For populations during or post cancer treatment